DataDog/documentation/content/en/tests/test_impact_analysis/setup/ruby.md

 * Tests that use forked processes (per test code coverage only collects coverage for the main process)
 * Integration tests that use capybara or selenium-webdriver

-Designating tests as unskippable ensures that the Test Impact Analysis runs them regardless of coverage data.
+Designating tests as unskippable ensures that Test Impact Analysis runs them regardless of coverage data.

 ### Marking tests as unskippable